verekia/notesapp/docs/src/pages/api/graphql-client-endpoint.tsx.md

 This endpoint is only used to transform client requests (which have their JWT token in an HttpOnly cookie) into requests with Authorization Bearer tokens.
-It's basically forwarding the request to the Hasura API.
+It's basically forwarding the request to the Hasura endpoint.